-The systems include the Pepco electrical system, the Verizon telephone system, the Comcast cable system, the WSSC water and sewer systems, the storm water management facilities, and the street and walkway lights and signs.
+The systems include the Pepco electrical system, the Verizon telephone system, the Comcast cable system, the WSSC water and sewer systems, the storm water water management facilities, and the street and walkway lights and signs.
 The Town manages the storm water and street sign systems.

-The Town makes heavy use of its several existing facilities: McCathran Hall and its Historic Archives Room, the Town Garage, the Gazebo and the Recreation shed, all of which the Town operates and maintains.
+The Town makes heavy use of its several existing facilities: McCathran Hall and its Historic Archives Room, the Town Maintenance BuildingGarage, the Gazebo and the Recreation shedShed, all of which the Town operates and maintains.
 Over the years, these facilities have provided residents and guests with a wide and enriching range of changing activities and services.
-In the future, four overarching considerations should guide the Town with regard to its existing facilities and any additional it may construct:
+In the future, four overarching considerations should guide the Town with regard to its existing facilities and any additional facilities it may construct:

-- 1. The use and maintenance of Town facilities should include an annual review by a standing committee to ensure the safety, viability and usability of these spaces. - 2.
+- 1. The use and maintenance of Town facilities should include an annual review by a standing committee to ensure the safety, viability and usability of these spaces. - 4.2.
+The Town should continue to use Local Government Insurance Trust (LGIT) for the biennial risk management inspection of all Town facilities -- lake, parks, buildings, playgrounds, and equipment.
+This generates a written report for the Town every other year. - 2.3.
 Energy consumption and conservation is of growing concern.
-Use of Town facilities should be governed by an informed evaluation of current or planned energy consumption and effective conservation methods appropriate for the circumstances. - 3.
-Reflect the Grove's historic character in any changes to Town facilities.
-Implementation of the recommendations of this document should always take into consideration the historic integrity of each facility as an important part of such actions. - 4.
+Use of Town facilities should be governed by an informed evaluation of current or planned energy consumption and effective conservation methods appropriate for the circumstances. - 3.4.
+Reflect Any changes to Town facilities should reflect the Grove's historic character in any changes to Town facilities.
+Implementation of the recommendations of this document should always take into consideration the historic integrity of each facility as an important part of such actions. - 4.5.
 New facilities or modifications thereto should reflect the scale and materials of, or be compatible with, the neighborhood and surrounding structures.